-AI workflow automation across Gmail, Slack, Jira, Teams, and business tools — with human approval
+AI workflow automation across Gmail, Slack, Jira, Teams, and your business tools, with human approval

-Turn a request in chat into real work across connected apps.
-Actions exposes connector tools, workflow templates, approvals, and history so teams can automate follow ups without losing control of writes.
+Turn a request in chat into real work across your connected apps.
+Actions exposes connector skills, workflow templates, approvals, and run history so teams can automate follow-ups without losing control of what gets sent.

 Approval required

-Follow up on the expired AcmeCorp renewal and loop the account owner.
+Follow up on the expired AcmeCorp renewal and loop in the account owner.

 Draft Gmail reply · Create Jira follow-up · Post to #renewals in Slack

-All three tool calls executed after approval.
-Surfaced in the Actions Panel history.
+All three tool calls executed after approval, with full history in the Actions Panel.

-Teams search for AI workflow automation, AI agents for business tools, approval-gated AI agents, and enterprise workflow automation when they want speed without blind automation.
-Actions prepares connector skills such as drafting Gmail or Outlook replies, posting approved Slack or Teams updates, creating or updating Jira work, retrieving Drive or SharePoint context, and using GitHub or Bitbucket resources when those connectors are connected.
+Linkence Actions is built for teams that want speed without blind automation.
+Linkence prepares the work, drafting Gmail or Outlook replies, posting Slack or Teams updates, creating or updating Jira tickets, retrieving Drive or SharePoint context, and using GitHub or Bitbucket resources, and waits for a person to approve sensitive steps before they execute.

-The action router can chain multiple tool calls into a workflow.
-Each step receives structured context from the previous step so the model can carry project IDs, issue keys, message text, and owners through the run instead of guessing.
+The action router can chain multiple tool calls into one workflow.
+Each step receives structured context from the previous step, so the model carries project IDs, issue keys, message text, and owners through the whole run instead of guessing.

-Linkence Actions can help teams prepare controlled work across connected tools, depending on the connectors and permissions enabled in your workspace.
+Linkence Actions can prepare controlled work across your connected tools, depending on which connectors and permissions are active in your workspace.

 - Draft Gmail or Outlook replies